Biatoropsis: Description

 Biatoropsis is a genus of fungi that parasitises lichens (making it lichenicolous).
 The fungus produces reproductive structures called basidiomata that vary in both shape and colour, with a waxy-gelatinous texture similar to jelly.

 At a microscopic level, the internal tissue (context) consists of thread-like cells called hyphae that lack specialised connecting structures known as clamps.
 The fungus penetrates its host using specialised feeding structures called haustoria, which have a distinctive twisted or convoluted form characteristic of the Tremellales order of fungi.
 The reproductive surface (hymenium) contains numerous immature spore-producing cells called probasidia.
 These initially develop in a club-shaped form and may or may not have a clamp at their base.
 Unlike some related fungi, Biatoropsis lacks specialised sterile cells called hyphidia and cystidia in its hymenium.

 When fully mature, the spore-producing cells (basidia) are club-shaped to almost cylindrical and divided by cross-walls (septa).
 These cells develop extensions called epibasidia that are roughly cylindrical in shape.
 The spores (basidiospores) they produce are nearly spherical to elliptical in shape and have a distinctive side projection called an apiculus.
 When these spores germinate, they do so by producing a tube-like growth.

 The fungus can also reproduce asexually in several ways.
 It commonly produces chains of spores called catenulate conidia.
 In one rare observation, crescent-shaped (lunate) conidia were documented.
 In one species of Biatoropsis, the basidia themselves can function as cells that produce asexual spores – these spores are colourless and lack internal divisions.

-All species in the genus parasitise species of the fruticose lichen genera Usnea and Protousnea, causing galls in infected species.
+All species in the genus parasitise species of the fruticose lichen genera Usnea and Protousnea, causing gall-like symptoms in infected species.